-If you don't get enough natural light, consider buying some artificial light as most plants need at least 12-14 hours.
+Place your seedlings near a window that receives a lot of light.
+If you don't get enough natural light, consider buying some artificial lights as most plants need at least 12 hours of light.

-Cover at night.
+Cover your plants at night.
 This will help keep them moist and allow them to grow strong.

 Do you have any tips for growing seedlings?